daronphang/programming-resources/dev-ops/linux/commands/users.md

 $ sudo adduser newuser              # creates a new user, group and home directory
 $ sudo usermod -aG sudo newuser
 $ groups newuser
+$ grep /etc/group -e "docker"       # check to see who were successfully added to the group
 ```

 ### Remove User